Heavyshield/minecraft-aws-server/README.md

 ## Next steps
 - Implement user-data scripts to manage modded versions (e.g., DawnCraft).
-- Automate EC2 stop behavior, likely using a Lambda function with a schedule.
 - Set up a trigger to start the server, such as via SMS or email.
 - Add backup functionality to preserve server data.